 That is because a journey answer is meant to speak to you on many levels.
 Some of these are levels that you may not be conscious of.
 Your subconscious is aware of a bunch of stuff that you never think out loud.
 For instance, many of us have had that moment where we said “I knew there was something wrong with that person.”
 Maybe it was a boyfriend or girlfriend, neighbor or business associate.
 I’m not talking about instances of hindsight.
 But times were you realize only after the fact that you KNEW all along that there was something wrong with that person that you kept telling yourself you could trust.
 The way I think of it is that you did know, but you didn’t know “out loud.”
 You weren’t fully conscious of knowing, and therefore your knowing was more like a whisper.

-So when you get a symbol (this includes a story, sensation, or a metaphor) it speaks to this deeper part of yourself.
+So when you get a symbol (this includes a story, sensation, a metaphor, or a song) it speaks to this deeper part of yourself.
 This part of you knows what the symbol means in a quiet way.
 Once that part of you receives the information, shifts can occur at this deeper level.
 You didn’t know that the lion answered your question, but you begin to start considering bold ways to approach your problem.
-The rain and the somber field you saw in your journey did not seem related to the question, but a few days or week down the road a forgotten memory comes back to you and gives you information on why you’re stuck right now.
+The rain and the somber field you saw in your journey did not seem related to the question, but a few days or week down the road, a forgotten memory comes back to you and gives you information on why you’re stuck right now.
 The field and the rain conveyed a feeling, and the deeper part of yourself found the related memory and brought it back into your awareness.

 In the process you may or may not be able to see how changes are occurring in your life.
 Some people keep a journal of their journeys and then go back later to reread them later.
 I have heard people talk about something they journeyed on becoming clear later, or being able to see that each journey plugged into a greater picture conveyed over time.
 There’s no telling what a journey answer’s ultimate purpose is.